NamitaJamwal/Getting-and-Cleaning-Data/README.md

 Declare the variable "Activity" and "Subject" as noiminal data with function as.factor() To avoid errors on aggregation declare the columns containing numeric data (which are all except the last two columns "activity" and "subject")
-Then aggregate by grouping on "activity" and "subject" calculating the mean for each variable and return the result return result
+Then aggregate by grouping on "activity" and "subject" calculating the mean for each (numeric) variable and return the result

+return result

 ## Completion
-Finally write tidy.Data into the file "tidy.txt" using tabs as separators and avoids creating line numbers.codebook(Data)
+Write global DF tidy.Data into the file "tidy.txt" using tabs as separators and avoids creating line numbers.codebook(Data)

 # See `CodeBook.md` for details on result and the variables